Venture Investors

 Seed Round in 2023

-Visana Health is a digital health platform dedicated to enhancing the quality of life for women experiencing severe menstrual pain.
-The company operates a comprehensive virtual women's health clinic that offers evidence-based treatments and medications designed to alleviate symptoms.
-By connecting patients with a curated network of expert clinicians specializing in endometriosis and pelvic pain, Visana Health empowers women to take control of their health.
-The organization aims to address the systemic issues that have long overlooked the needs of women suffering from menstrual pain, drawing on insights from both medical professionals and patients with firsthand experience.
+Visana Health is a digital health company dedicated to enhancing the quality of life for women experiencing severe menstrual pain, particularly those affected by endometriosis and pelvic pain.
+The company operates a virtual women's health clinic that offers evidence-based treatments and connects patients with a network of expert clinicians.
+Visana Health aims to address the systemic failures in healthcare that have left many women without adequate support and treatment options.

 HistoSonics